gbro3n/recruiter-email-domains/README.md

 # Recruiter Email Domains

-This is a list of technical recruiter email domains to assist with the filtering of email from recruitment companies. **This is NOT a spam list** - recruiter contact is welcome and essential, but filtering makes it much easier to separate recruiter email for review at a convenient time.
+This is a list of technical recruiter email domains to assist with the filtering of email from recruitment companies. **This is NOT a spam list** - recruiter contact is welcome and essential for many tech workers, but filtering makes it much easier to separate recruiter email for review at a convenient time.

 Other means of managing excessive email from job / contract searches might include maintaining alternate email accounts.